VolkanSah/Obsidian-Nightfall/README.md

 ### Step 1: Fork the Repository

-1. **Fork this repository**: Click the "Fork" button at the top right of this repository page to create a copy of it under your own GitHub account.
+1. **Fork this repository**: Click the "Fork" button at the top right of this repository page to create a copy under your own GitHub account.

 2. **Rename the Repository**: After forking, rename the repository to `username.github.io` if you want to use it as your main GitHub Page, or to any other name if you want to use it as a project page.